YASH-MOHARIR/MojiMatch-Kiro/README.md

 ### 1. **Progressive Difficulty System with Moving Emojis**
 Unlike static matching games, MojiMatcher offers four distinct difficulty levels that fundamentally change the gameplay:
-- **Easy Mode**: 8 stationary emojis for learning the mechanics
+- **Easy Mode**: 8 stationary emojis selected from a 30-emoji pool for learning the mechanics
 - **Medium Mode**: 12 stationary emojis with 1.5x score multiplier
 - **Hard Mode**: 16 emojis that drift smoothly across the cards in circular patterns at moderate speed (0.8x movement)
 - **GOD Mode**: 20 fast-moving emojis with 3x score multiplier for the ultimate challenge (1.2x movement speed)

 The moving emoji mechanic in Hard and GOD modes adds a dynamic layer of difficulty, requiring players to track targets while they drift in smooth circular patterns.
-Each emoji moves at a different phase and speed using sine/cosine functions with phase offsets, creating a mesmerizing yet challenging visual experience that tests both pattern recognition and hand-eye coordination.
-The animation runs at 60 FPS using requestAnimationFrame for smooth movement.
+Each emoji moves at a different phase and speed using sine/cosine functions (`Math.sin(phase)` and `Math.cos(phase * 0.7)`) with unique phase offsets, creating a mesmerizing yet challenging visual experience that tests both pattern recognition and hand-eye coordination.
+The animation runs at 60 FPS using requestAnimationFrame for smooth movement with 10px radius (Hard) or 15px radius (GOD).

-### 2. **Dynamic Visual Chaos**
+### 2. **Dynamic Visual Chaos with 30 Unique Emojis**
-Every emoji has random size (0.8x-2.5x) and rotation (0-360°), making pattern recognition genuinely challenging.
+Every emoji is selected from a pool of 30 unique emojis (😀, 😎, 🥳, 😍, 🎉, 🎈, 🎁, 🎮, 🎯, 🎨, 🎭, 🎪, 🎸, ⚽, 🏀, 🎾, 🎳, 🎲, 🃏, 🎰, 🚀, ⭐, 🌟, and more) and has random size (0.8x-2.5x) and rotation (0-360°), making pattern recognition genuinely challenging.
 The same emoji might appear tiny and upside-down on one card, then huge and sideways on the other.
 This prevents memorization strategies and keeps every round fresh.

 ### 3. **Escalating Combo System with Time Rewards**
 The combo system doesn't just increase points - it also increases time bonuses using the formula: **3 + combo level seconds**.
 This creates a snowball effect: